 BoJack Horseman Season 6 release date: when can I watch it?

-The sixth and final season of BoJack Horseman will be released on Netflix in two halves: part one comes out Oct.
+BoJack Horseman season 6 is being released on Netflix in two halves: part one came out out Oct.
 25, 2019, and part two — including the series finale — is out Jan.
 31, 2020.

 BoJack Horseman Season 6 trailer